 Wildlife vets may find work in veterinary pharmaceutical sales, the military, government organizations, research facilities or labs, wildlife rehabilitation centers, zoological parks, museums, aquariums, or academic institutions as professors or biology teachers educating wildlife interns.

 Veterinarians who are board certified in a particular specialty area (e.g., ophthalmology, oncology, surgery, etc.) can expect to pull in higher salaries due to their extensive experience and education.

 Education and Training

-The American Veterinary Medical Association is one of the most prominent veterinary organizations, representing over 100,000 practitioners.
+The American Veterinary Medical Association (AVMA) is one of the most prominent veterinary organizations, representing around 100,000 practitioners.
 The vast majority of practicing U.S. veterinarians maintain a membership with the AVMA.

 The European Association of Zoo and Wildlife Veterinarians (EAZWV) is a well-known international wildlife association that publishes professional papers and hosts scientific meetings each year to promote advances in the field of wildlife health.